abdulsaleh/asyncio-for-ai/src/introduction.md

 # Introduction

-If you've used the OpenAI or Gemini API, you've likely seen `asyncio` and `async/await` scattered throughout example code.
-Maybe you copied the syntax without fully understanding it.
+If you've used the OpenAI or Gemini API, you've likely seen `asyncio` scattered throughout the example code.
+Maybe you copied `async/await` without understanding what they do.
 Maybe you've wondered if it actually matters.

 It matters.

-Most `asyncio` tutorials talk about concurrency primitives, event loops, and coroutines.
-This guide focuses on why it matters and what you can build with it.
-If you're building AI or LLM applications, `asyncio` is important to writing fast, scalable systems.
+Most `asyncio` tutorials talk about concurrency primitives, event loops, and coroutines. **This guide is different**.
+It focuses on why `asyncio` matters and what you can build with it.
+If you're building AI or LLM applications, `asyncio` can help you write fast, scalable systems.

-From data pipelines that process thousands of documents in parallel to agents that handle multiple tool calls simultaneously, concurrency is everywhere in modern AI development.
+AI and LLM applications have many opportunities for concurrency: calling multiple LLM APIs concurrently, processing hundreds of documents in a pipeline, or executing agent tool calls simultaneously.
+Your code doesn't need to wait around doing nothing.
 This guide will show you how to harness it.

 ## What you'll build

-This guide walks through seven real-world applications of `asyncio` in action:
+This guide walks through seven real-world applications of `asyncio`:

 * **LLM Responses** — Call LLM APIs concurrently without blocking
 * **Rate Limiters** — Control API request throughput to stay within rate limits